-Avoid contact between the brake fluid and painted parts.
+Avoid contact between brake fluid and painted parts.
 Brake fluid corrodes paint.

-- Check the front brake linings. (p.
-84)
+Check that the brake linings of the front brake are secured. p.
+89)

 - Move the brake fluid reservoir mounted on the handlebar to a horizontal position.

 - Remove screws 1.

 - Take off cover 2 with membrane 3.

 - Add brake fluid to level A.